Professional Horse Yard Design: Arenas, Surfaces and Fencing (Part 2)

 How Big Should A Horse Arena Be?

-The short answer is as big as your land and budget allow.
-Riding arenas usually start at 65.6ft by 131.2ft (20m x 40m), which is big enough to train most skills.
+Riding arenas usually start at 65.6ft × 131.2ft (20m × 40m), which is big enough to train most skills.
+However, the best size is as large as your land and budget allow.

-However, a standard competition dressage arena is 65.6ft by 170ft (20m x 60m).
-So if you want to practice a dressage test, you should pick this size.
+A standard competition dressage arena measures 65.6ft × 170ft (20m × 60m).
+If you want to practise a dressage test, choose this size.

-Competition show jumping requires an even bigger riding arena.
-Competitions are held on a 98.4ft by 170ft (30m x 60m) arena.
-You should invest in a bigger training yard if you train horses for show jumping.
+Competition show jumping requires an even larger arena.
+Competitions are held in a 98.4ft × 170ft (30m × 60m) arena, so you should invest in a larger training area if you train horses for show jumping.

 Where Should You Position A Riding Arena?